Applications now open for September 2020

 - The training involves exercises in pairs & small groups, live practical demonstrations & theoretical input.

-- Group size is limited to 10 participants to ensure maximum support for Trainees.
+- Group size is limited to ensure maximum support for Trainees.

 - Information rich colourful training materials published by BeeLeaf and additional digital resources are included in the course fee.